 Are there special accommodations for Veterans?

 Yes!
 You can specify that you want to be exclusively matched with a veteran.
-Contact your National Care-Pair Manger (NCPM) for information concerning “Aid and Attendance Pension Benefits” VA application.
+Contact our help line for information concerning “Aid and Attendance Pension Benefits” VA application.
 We want to assist you with the proper contacts and procedures to administrate this properly.
 If a mistake is made your VA benefits may be delayed.

 Does Keep Safe Care Direct work with children?

 Yes!
 Of course we do.
 If a child needs in home care, we can provide a Caregiver.
 We are not a nanny service though.

 What is Home Health?

 Skilled Home Health is provided by Home Health Agencies as an alternative to hospital stays, frequent MD visits or Nursing Home Placement.
 Skilled home health services would include wound care, IV’s, Post-surgical regimes, training with Meds, Treatments, etc. Skilled Home Health is paid for by Medicare, Insurance Companies and Privately.